On this page:

 The Department of Employment and Workplace Relations, its employees, contractors and agents (collectively, ‘the department’) is subject to the Privacy Act 1988 (Cth) (the Privacy Act) and to the requirements of the Australian Privacy Principles (APPs) contained in Schedule 1 of the Privacy Act.

-We also adhere to applicable guidelines issued to agencies by the Office of the Australian Information Commissioner.
+We also adhere to applicable Privacy guidance for organisations and government agencies provided by the Office of the Australian Information Commissioner.

 - the types of personal information that we collect, hold, use and disclose